-An important skill for teachers is the ability to communicate effectively with a wide variety of people.
+• An important skill for teachers is the ability to communicate effectively with a wide variety of people.
 Parents, administrators, students and peers all participate in the communication process with teachers.
 As such, future teachers should begin to master the art of effective and appropriate communication skills.
-The instructors are aware that many students utilize shorthand methods of communication with peers that are associated EDMD 3300 Page 8 of 14 with text message software and hardware.
+The instructor is aware that many students utilize shorthand methods of communication with peers that are associated with text message software and hardware.
 However, this type of communication is not appropriate in a professional setting, such as with instructors and professors.
-Therefore, the instructors expect students to use standard forms of grammar, punctuation and spelling when using email to inquire about course-related activities or problems.
+Therefore, the instructor expects students to use standard forms of grammar, punctuation and spelling when using email to inquire about course-related activities or problems.
 Some examples of inappropriate written communication habits that have been used by past students include:

-- o Addressing the instructor using inappropriately familiar language - Use of "Hey..." to begin written communication - o Use of all capital letters in a message - o Failure to punctuate and spell properly - o Formatting written communication as if it were an instant message or text message between peers (particularly the use of text message shorthand)
+- o Addressing the instructor using inappropriately familiar language - o Use of all capital letters in a message - o Failure to punctuate and spell properly - o Formatting written communication as if it were an instant message or text message between peers (particularly the use of text message shorthand)

 This list is not exhaustive, however, it does provide a good starting point for proof-reading and editing of written communication.
-Instructors will deduct participation points from student grades if there is a consistent problem with professional written communication.
+The instructor may deduct participation points from student grades if there is a consistent problem with professional written communication.

 - In addition to professional written communication, EDMD 3300 students are expected to comport themselves in a professional manner during class meeting times as well as conferences with the instructors.
-Accessing non-class related websites during class (i.e. Face Book, wedding planning sites, etc.) demonstrates a lack of professionalism and respect for the instructor and others enrolled in the class.
+Accessing non-class related websites during class (i.e. Facebook, wedding planning sites, etc.) demonstrates a lack of professionalism and respect for the instructor and others enrolled in the class.
 This type of web use during class should not occur.
 Instructors may deduct points from the participation portion of the grade should this type of activity occur. - At times there will be guest speakers or guest lecturers invited to present to the class.
 When guests are present students should ensure that they comport themselves with the utmost professionalism.
-To do otherwise reflects poorly on Auburn University, the College of Education and themselves.